Winux2k/FiniteDifferenceFormula.jl/README.md

 fd.taylor([0, 1, 2, 5], [2, -5, 4, -1], 7)
 fd.activatejuliafunction()           # activate Julia function(s) of the newly computed formula in present REPL session fd.verifyformula(1, 2:3, [-4, 5], 6) # verify if f'(x[i]) = (-4f(x[i+2] + 5f(x[i+3)) / (6h) is a valid formula
+fd.formulas(5, 10)                   # print all forward, backword, and central formulas for the 1st, 2nd, ..., 5th derivatives, using at most 10 points
 ```